 Sometimes, when life happens, it happens fast!
 Put yourself in Joseph and Mary’s shoes for a minute:

-After returning from her aunt and uncle’s house and three months into her pregnancy, Mary had to face her family and husband-to-be Joseph.
-Thankfully, Joseph believed the angel of the Lord that Mary’s child was the Son of God, and a short time later they got officially married.
+After returning from her aunt and uncle’s house and three months into her pregnancy, Mary had to face her family and her fiancé Joseph.
+Thankfully, Joseph believed that Mary’s child was the Son of God and didn’t call off the marriage.

-Then, out of the blue, Augustus’ decree was requesting all citizens of Israel to register in their ancestral towns.
+Then, out of the blue, Augustus’s decree was requesting all citizens of Israel to register in their ancestral towns.
 This would be Mary’s second trip to Judea during her pregnancy, only now she was in her third trimester.
-They had to travel 90 miles to the city of Joseph’s ancestors: south along the flat lands of the Jordan River, then west over the hills surrounding Jerusalem, and on into Bethlehem.
+They had to travel south along the flat lands of the Jordan River, then west over the hills surrounding Jerusalem, and on to Bethlehem – approximately 90 miles one way.
 It must have been a fairly grueling trip, especially in Mary’s condition.
+If it wasn’t for this untimely decree she could have delivered the baby in the comfort of her own home.
+In the end however all fell into place.
+Born in Bethlehem the child drew the family connection to King David’s hometown.
+Ancient prophesy was being fulfilled.

-If we feel that God’s timing often seems to be out of sync with human timing, then here is a good analogy for you: life’s unforeseen seasons and surprising events are similar to following a syncopated beat in the realm of music.
+If we feel that God’s timing is out of sync then there is a good chance that we are out of sync with His timing.
+Life’s unforeseen seasons and surprising events are similar to following a syncopated beat in the realm of music.
 Syncopation is a disturbance or interruption of the regular flow of rhythm.
 Dancing to God’s heartbeat, we must be prepared for surprises.
 God is a wonderful dance teacher.
 We will get the hang of it as we get to know Him better.